 We're governed by a group of independent trustees who bring a wealth of different backgrounds, experience and disciplines to the board

-Michael Hintze - Chairman
+Sir Michael Hintze, AM - Chairman

-Michael Hintze is the founder and Chief Executive of CQS, a global multi-strategy asset management group with over £7 billion under management.
+Sir Michael is the founder and Chief Executive of CQS, a global multi-strategy asset management group with over £8 billion under management.
 Prior to this, Michael was Managing Director in the Leveraged Funds Group at Credit Suisse First Boston (CSFB) after a period as Managing Director and European Head of Convertibles.
 Before joining CSFB in 1996, Michael worked at Goldman Sachs for 12 years in a variety of senior roles after leaving Salomon Brothers, New York in 1984.
-He began his career as an Electrical Design Engineer for Civil and Civic Pty Ltd in Australia before serving in the Australian Army as a Captain in the Royal Australian Electrical and Mechanical Engineers.
+He began his career as an Electrical Design Engineer for Civil and Civic Pty Ltd in Australia before serving in the Australian Army as a Captain in the Regular Royal Australian Electrical and Mechanical Engineers.

 Christopher Boyle is a barrister, specialising in Town and Country Planning, Environmental, Compulsory Purchase and Infrastructure Law at Landmark Chambers, London.
 Since 2006, he's been Secretary of the Planning and Environment Bar Association and he was a founder committee member of the Compulsory Purchase Association.